Best Portable Water Filter

 Gravity Water Filter

-A good Gravity Water Filter like the Big Berkey Water Filter, is one that I do highly recommend!
+A good Gravity Water Filter like the top of the line Berkey Water Filter, is one that I do highly recommend!
 They are powerful water filter units that get the harmful additives in your tap water out.
+They can purify almost any water (lake, river, stream) and turn it into ultra purified drinking water.
+They also last forever as they are made durable and are very beautiful units too.
 They have a specialized fluoride filter, that most others lack, and is another reason I love them so much.

 If you need an outdoor backpacking type gravity filter, then use the platypus gravityworks water filter.
 These are collapsible pouches that you can hang on a tree and filter one bottle (the top) into the other one (the bottom), they are light and easy to transport around.
 Not as good as the Berkey ones, but great for backpacking.